 It is frequently desirable to use the time-varying power of an incoming signal to trigger or control a musical process.
 To do this, we will need a procedure for measuring the power of an audio signal.
-Since most audio signals pass through zero many times per second, it won't suffice to take the absolute value of the signal as a measure if its power, instead, we must make an average of the power over an interval of time long enough that its oscillations won't whow up in the power estimate, but short enough that changes in signal level are quickly reflected in the power estimate.
-A computation that provides a timely, time-varying power estimate is called an envelope follower.
+Since most audio signals pass through zero many times per second, it won't suffice to take the absolute value of the signal as a measure of its power; instead, we must calculate the average power over an interval of time long enough that its variations won't show up in the power estimate, but short enough that changes in signal level are quickly reflected in the power estimate.
+A computation that provides a time-varying power estimate of a signal is called an envelope follower.